Skip to content

 Math filters

 Math filters allow you to perform mathematical operations.
-Remember—if you use multiple filters on one output, they are applied from left to right.
+If you use multiple filters on one output, they will be applied from left to right.

 Mathematical operations with custom attributes